UCSD-ECEMAE-148/winter-2024-final-project-team-3/README.md

 #### Open Source Parts
-We utilized a wild duck model from Thingiverse found here: (https://www.thingiverse.com/thing:4797920) We also utilized a rubber ducky model from Thingiverse found here: (https://www.thingiverse.com/thing:6429736) And an OAK-D Lite camera mount model from Thingiverse found here: (https://www.thingiverse.com/thing:5336496) And a Jetson Nano Case model from Thingiverse found here: (https://www.thingiverse.com/thing:3778338) Here are our final versions of these open source parts:
+We utilized a wild duck model from Thingiverse found here: (https://www.thingiverse.com/thing:4797920) We also utilized a DJ Ducky model from Thingiverse found here: (https://www.thingiverse.com/thing:6429736) And an OAK-D Lite camera mount model from Thingiverse found here: (https://www.thingiverse.com/thing:5336496) And a Jetson Nano Case model from Thingiverse found here: (https://www.thingiverse.com/thing:3778338) Here are our final versions of these open source parts: